Nirayana system: Nirayana year

+^a The abbreviations gh, pa, and vp stand for ghaṭikā (24 minutes), pala (also called vighatikā, 24 seconds), and vipala (0.4 seconds).

 Months

 In the calendars that follow the nirayana system, a month is an artificial unit of time.
 In the nirayana system, the ecliptic is divided into 12 parts of 30° and each part is called a rāśi.
 The first rāśi starts from the same point as that of the start the nirayana year.
 The beginning of a nirayana month is the moment at which the Sun enter into a rāśi.
 The length of a nirayana month is the duration of time taken by the Sun to travel completely in a rāśi, that is, to travel 30° of its elliptical orbit.
 Since the speed at which the Sun is traversing its elliptical orbit around the sun is not constant, the durations of the sidereal months are also not constant.
 The mean length of a nirayana month is about 30.4369 days, but its actual length can vary from 29.45 days to 31.45 days.
 Calendar makers of different regions of India follow different computational systems, so, the duration of a nirayana month may vary from region to region.

 Since the nirayana months are defined artificially, there are no astronomical phenomena associated with the beginning of a nirayana month.
 The exact moment at which a new nirayana month begins can occur at any time of day, early morning, evening or night.
 To facilitate dating of days, the first day of a month has to be properly defined in terms of saṃkrānti, the time at which the Sun enters a new rāśi.
 Unfortunately, there is no consensus among calendar-makers, and tradition varies from region to region.
 A few of these are: